There are many ways that we put our aims and objects into a practical and tangible form.

 A selection of simple and cheap recipes has been produced suitable for use by students and others with limited funds and is distributed through local food banks.
 This can be downloaded, see Recipes

-Members in Gloucestershire provide various knitted items for local children's hospitals.
-These include blankets and clothing.
-Patterns can be found on the Resources page.
+Members in Gloucestershire provide various knitted items for local children's hospitals, include blankets and clothing.
+Some members also knit prayer shawls for the elderly.
+Patterns can be found via the Resources tab at the top of the page.

 Mothers' Union is involved in many ways with local communities.